 - 1. Complete an application for admission to NFCC.
 The application should be submitted as early as possible before the term in which the applicant plans to enroll.
 A non-refundable application fee of \$20 is required of all students entering NFCC for the first time except for Continuing Workforce Education. - 2.
 Complete a basic skills examination within the first six (6) weeks after admission into the program, if the program is more than 450 hours in length.
 It is strongly recommended that the basic skills examination be completed prior to entry to the program.
-The basic skills examination and the minimum scores required differ from program to program, so please refer to the individual program for the examination and minimum scores required.
+The basic skills examination and the minimum scores required differ from program to program; refer to the individual program for the examination and minimum scores required.
+A student may not receive a career and technical certificate of completion without first demonstrating the basic skills required for the program.
+Exemption criteria for meeting basic skills exit requirements are listed below and will be evaluated by the Office of Enrollment Services and the program advisor.